xolvio/qualityfaster/README.md

 * **[Karma](http://karma-runner.github.io/)**<br/>
   Used to run the unit tests in CI mode or when doing a full run locally.
 If you don't use Wallaby, you can also use Karma to run all the tests everytime you save a file.
 * **[Chimp](https://github.com/xolvio/chimp/)**<br/>
-  Our very own OSS pacakge.
+  Our very own OSS package.
 Chimp allows you to drive the development of new features with quality built in from the outset.
 We have configuredit in this repository to drive the domain development first, then the UI for critical scenarios.
 * **[Whirlwind](https://github.com/xolvio/whirlwind)**<br/>
   Another package of our own, Whirlwind reduces test run times from hours to minutes using parallelization.
 It basically spreads the load of tests across CI nodes, and within them too.
 * **[Meteor Jasmine](https://github.com/xolvio/meteor-jasmine/)** *- Temporary until Meteor 1.3 is released*<br/>